intel/neural-compressor/docs/adaptor.md

 4. do quantization

-   This part depend on your backend implementationm you may refer to [onnxruntime](../lpot/adaptor/onnxrt.py) as an example.
+   This part depend on your backend implementations you may refer to [onnxruntime](../lpot/adaptor/onnxrt.py) as an example.